iandennismiller/gthnk/docs/user/using-the-journal.rst

 Using the Journal
 =================

-Create a file on your desktop called ``journal.txt`` and open it with a text editor.
-This file is called a "journal buffer" and anything you write in it will be added to the journal once per day.
-You can change this file by editing ``INPUT_FILES`` in the configuration file ``~/Library/Gthnk/gthnk.conf``.

 An *entry* is denoted by a *timestamp*, which is written using hours and minutes, like ``0815`` for 8:15am and ``1425`` for 2:25pm.
 A *day* is denoted by a *datestamp*, which is written using year-month-day, like ``2016-01-08`` for January 8, 2016.
 Usually, :doc:`/user/text-editor-macros` will do this for you, so you really don't need to worry about it.
+Read more about the :doc:`text-file-format` to learn other tricks.

+The default **gthnk** installation will create a file on your desktop called ``journal.txt``.
+This file is called a "journal buffer" and anything you write in it will be added to the journal once per day.
+You can change the location of this file by editing ``~/Library/Gthnk/gthnk.conf`` and changing the ``INPUT_FILES`` entry.

 Example
 ^^^^^^^